Franklin89/TelegramBotTemplate/README.md

-# Telegram Bot Template [Beta]
+# Telegram Bot Template

 This is a template project for a Telegram Bot using the the [Telegram.Bot](https://github.com/TelegramBots/telegram.bot) Nuget Package.
+After you install the template and created the project using `dotnet new` you can navigate to the `Commands` folder and add your custom commands.
+Since this is only a template and not some sort of framework it is a way of getting started quickly building your Telegram Bot.
+You can then extend or alter in any way you want.

 ## Features